Select Page

 Accident & Emergency (A&E) Negligence Claims

-A&E departments across Ireland provide a vital service and, for the most part, effectively treat urgent illnesses and injuries.
+Accident and emergency departments across Ireland provide a vital service and, for the most part, effectively treat urgent illnesses and injuries.
 Unfortunately, however, mistakes do happen.
-These may be made by senior consultants, junior doctors, nurses – or any other medical professional working in A&E at the time.
+These may be made by senior consultants, junior doctors, nurses – or any other medical professional working in Accident and emergency at the time.

 Being subject to medical errors is an unpleasant experience for the patient and their family, dampening their faith in the medical system.
 It can also be dangerous, as it may worsen the patient’s condition.
 This can lead to a prolonged period of pain and suffering, and/or a poor prognosis.